-For anyone that is moving to Ireland from the UK – either permanently or temporarily – transferring some or all of your money to Ireland is going to be a requirement.
-But – What is the best way of sending money from the UK to Ireland ?
+For anyone that is moving to Ireland from the UK – either permanently or temporarily – sending money to Ireland is something, you will need to do.

 The currency used in Ireland is the Euro and in the UK it is Sterling or the British Pound.